vlinderco/vlinderco.github.io/resources.md

 -	1 page guidance sheet with inform prompts to be photocopied from the manual
 -	Evaluation tool to use at the start and end of interventions

-> "I got more in that tightrope in one session than I’d done in 10 weeks"
+> "I got more in that tightrope in one session than I’d done in 10 weeks working with the young person"
 > <small>Wandsworth Locality Youth Work Manager (working with CSE and gangs)</small>
 >
-> "What a can of worms (information) in 10 years I have not managed to gain so much info in one session using such an effective assessment tool.
-Wow….."
+> "[Young people] have been able to identify intentions and motivations which they hadn't previously."
-> <small>Bail and Remand Officer in Hammersmith and Fulham</small>
+> <small>Practitioner in Lambeth Youth Offending Service</small>
 >
-> "They can see what's going wrong and the patterns...They can identify better choices...It's visual and they get it."
+> "[Young people] can see what's going wrong and the patterns...They can identify better choices...It's visual and they get it."
 > <small>Feedback from young people and workers in Wandsworth</small>
 >
-> "They have been able to identify intentions and motivations which they hadn't previously."
+> "What a can of worms (information) in 10 years I have not managed to gain so much info in one session using such an effective assessment tool.
+Wow….."
-> <small>Practitioner in Lambeth Youth Offending Service</small>
+> <small>Bail and Remand Officer in Hammersmith and Fulham</small>

 ## Video guide <small> - for young people</small>